 Seat size and allocation

-Obviously, some of the lowest rates for seat selection don’t sound like a massive investment, but who wants to pay extra to reserve a middle seat in the back?
-This may be an area worth the splurge, especially if want to sit next to friends and family during your trip or need extra space.
+Some of the lowest rates for seat selection don’t sound like a massive investment, but who wants to pay extra to reserve a middle seat in the back?
+This may be an area worth the splurge, especially if you want to sit next to friends and family during your trip or need extra space.

-Hold baggage very much depends on the route and season you’re flying with some of these carriers.
-Our best advice is to decide what luggage you’re planning to bring along, and reserve it as soon as you book.
-None of these low-cost carriers include a free hold bag, and fees depend on both the weight of your luggage as well as the rate or season you’re flying — so there’s no clear winner here.
+Hold baggage costs depend on the route and season you’re flying during with some of these carriers.
+Our best advice is to decide what luggage you’re planning to bring along and reserve it as soon as you book travel.
+None of these low-cost carriers include a free hold bag, and fees depend on both the weight of your luggage and the rate or season you’re flying — so there’s no clear winner here.

-The most important thing to do is weigh your bags before flying to avoid having to pay extra at the check-in desk if your bag is overweight.
-You don’t want to get to the airport and be surprised or caught off guard.
-Carrying a small luggage scale with you is also a good idea for your return trip, especially if you plan to shop during your holiday.
+The most important thing to do is weigh your bags before flying to avoid paying extra at the check-in desk if your bag is overweight.
+You don’t want to get to the airport and be surprised or caught off guard with added fees.
+Packing a small luggage scale allows you to weigh your bag before your return trip, especially if you plan to shop during your holiday.

 Although Ryanair’s priority line is sometimes longer than the regular boarding line, its priority-boarding-plus-carry-on package is one of the better deals.
-With this policy, the price includes the extra carry-on baggage as well as a chance to board first.
-Just remember, this is capped at the first 95 people to book it, so make sure to reserve it upon booking your ticket to ensure you’re one of the lucky 95.
+With this policy, the price includes the extra carry-on baggage and a chance to board first.
+This service is often capped at the first 95 people to book it, so make sure to reserve it upon booking your ticket to ensure you get it.

 If you’re a fan of priority boarding, Jet2 isn’t the right airline for you, as it doesn’t offer it.

-Each of these airlines seems to bundle some of the extras together, so it may actually be cheaper to buy the next-highest fare class instead of the lower one, and then having to pay to check a bag and reserve a seat.
-You should always check the costs carefully when booking to see which fare on which airline gives you what you want, but also makes sense for your budget.
+Each of these airlines seems to bundle some of the extras together, so it may actually be cheaper to buy the next-highest fare class instead of the lower one, especially if you plan to check a bag and reserve a seat.
+You should always check the costs carefully when booking to see which fare on which airline gives you what you want but also makes sense for your budget.
 Sometimes, the extras can end up costing more than the ticket itself.

-None of these carriers belong to a true loyalty programme that allows you to earn and redeem miles.
-However, if you find yourself regularly flying on either Wizz Air or EasyJet, especially for business, you should look into joining their membership programmes.
+None of these carriers belongs to a true loyalty programme that allows you to earn and redeem miles.
+However, if you find yourself regularly flying on either Wizz Air or easyJet, especially for business, you should look into joining their membership programmes easyJet Plus and Wizz Air Privilege.
 Doing so may save you money in the long run, despite the annual fee.

-Whatever airline you choose, read the fine print ahead of time and know exactly what your fare covers (or, more likely, doesn’t) and what parameters are attached to your ticket.
+Whatever airline you choose, read the fine print ahead of time and know exactly what your fare covers (or, more importantly, what it doesn’t cover) and what parameters are attached to your ticket.
 After all, you don’t want to have to pay a fee to print your boarding pass that costs more than the price of your seat.
-And you don’t want to be denied boarding just because you’re missing a stamp, either.

 And before you book, always make sure to check all of your options — including a comparison with a traditional full-service carrier.
 One of the reasons low-cost airlines are so enticing is the lure of extremely cheap fares.
 But they’re not always the better deal when you factor in all the extras.